Joan Erikson: Moves to Vienna and the United States

-Joan moved to Vienna to conduct dance research for her doctoral dissertation and there met her husband-to-be Erik Homborger, who was working at a progressive school started by Anna Freud.
+Joan moved to Vienna to conduct dance research for her doctoral dissertation and there met her husband-to-be Erik Homburger, who was working at a progressive school started by Anna Freud.
 Joan and Erik married in 1930.
 Joan persuaded Erik to move to the United States three years later ("to escape European fascism"), where they became citizens in 1939.